Michael Kors

 Michael David Kors (born Karl Anderson Jr.; August 9, 1959) is an American fashion designer.
-He is the chief creative officer of his brand, Michael Kors, which sells men's and women's ready-to-wear, accessories, watches, jewelry, footwear, and fragrance.
-Kors was the first women's ready-to-wear designer for the French house Celine, from 1997 to 2003.
+He is the chief creative officer of his brand, Michael Kors, which sells men's and women's ready-to-wear, accessories, watches, jewelry, footwear, and fragrance, under his signature Michael Kors Collection, MICHAEL Michael Kors and Michael Kors Mens labels.
 On January 2, 2019, Michael Kors Holdings Limited officially changed its name to Capri Holdings Limited (NYSE: CPRI).
-Michael Kors, Jimmy Choo, and Versace are the three founder-led brands under Capri Holdings Limited.
+As of December 2025, Michael Kors and Jimmy Choo are the two founder-led brands under Capri Holdings Limited.

 Personal life

 Kors was born as Karl Anderson Jr. on Long Island, New York.
 His mother is Jewish and his father was of Swedish descent.
-His parents are Joan Hamburger, a former model, and her first husband, Karl Anderson Sr. His mother married Bill Kors when her son was 5, and his surname was changed to Kors.
+His parents are Joan Hamburger (1939-2023), a former model, and her first husband, Karl Anderson Sr. His mother married Bill Kors when her son was 5, and his surname was changed to Kors.
 His mother told Karl that he could choose a new first name as well and he renamed himself Michael David Kors.
 He grew up in Merrick, New York, and graduated from John F. Kennedy High School in Bellmore, New York, on Long Island.

 Kors married his partner, Lance Le Pere, on August 16, 2011, in Southampton, New York, in The Hamptons.

 Career

 Kors' affinity for fashion started when he was very young, with his mother theorizing that his interest may have been sparked by his exposure to the apparel industry through her modeling career.
 Kors, at the age of 5, even redesigned his mother's wedding dress for her second marriage.
 As a teen, Kors began designing clothes and selling them out of his parents' basement, which he renamed the Iron Butterfly.

 In 1977, he enrolled at the Fashion Institute of Technology in New York City.
-However, he dropped out after only nine months and took a job at a boutique called Lothar's across from Bergdorf Goodman on 57th Street in Midtown Manhattan, where he started as a salesperson and went on to become both the designer and visual display head for the store.
+He also took a job at a boutique called Lothar's across from Bergdorf Goodman on 57th Street in Midtown Manhattan, where he started as a salesperson and went on to become both the designer and visual display head for the store, after leaving FIT in 1978.

 In 1981, Kors launched his Michael Kors women's label at Bergdorf Goodman.
 In 1990, the company launched KORS Michael Kors as a licensee.
-A Chapter 11 filing in 1993, caused by the closure of the licensing partner for KORS Michael Kors, forced him to put the KORS line on hold until 1997, when he launched a lower-priced line.
-Also that year, he was named the first women's ready-to-wear designer for French house Celine.
-In his tenure at Celine, Kors turned the fashion house around with successful accessories and a critically acclaimed ready-to-wear line.
-He left Celine in October 2003 to concentrate on his own brand.
-He launched his menswear line in 2002.
+A Chapter 11 filing in 1993, caused by the closure of the licensing partner for KORS Michael Kors, forced him to put the KORS line on hold until 1997.